Kamiumi: Land of Yomi

 Too bad you did not come before, for I have eaten in the country of Yomi!
 [By eating food in the land of Yomi, one ends up stuck being a resident of Yomi.
-This concept is called, "Yomotsu Hegui (黄泉戸喫)."] ... however, I will consult with the gods of Yomi.
+This concept is called, "Yomotsu Hegui (黄泉戸喫)."] ... however, I will consult with the kami of Yomi.
 Under no circumstances you may look at me!

-On saying this, Izanami entered the palace of these gods.
-However, time passed and she did not return and Izanagi began to despair.
-So he broke one of the tines of his ornamental comb mizura that he wore in the left bun of his hair, lit it in order to light the place and decided to enter the world of dead.
-He manages to find Izanami but is surprised to see that she lost her beauty and had become a rotting corpse, covered with maggots.
-Of her body were born the eight Gods of thunder, which were:
+After saying this, Izanami went to speak with the kami of Yomi.
+However, much time passed and she did not return which made Izanagi begin to despair.
+So he broke one of the tines of his ornamental comb mizura that he wore in the left bun of his hair, lit it in order to see better and then decided to travel deeper.
+He manages to find Izanami but is horrified to see that she has become a rotting corpse, infested with maggots.
+Of her body were born the eight kami of thunder, which were: